VladislavShipovskoi/coinmarketcap-crawler/README.md

 # coinmarketcap-crawler

-This is web crawler coinmarketcap data.Results are contained in the file coins.csv.
+This is web crawler coinmarketcap data.Results are contained in the csv file.

 ## Start
 1. make virtualenv and run